Fishing Our Lakes, Rivers, and Streams

 Fed by the Chattooga National Wild & Scenic River and Georgia’s Tallulah River at the mouth of Tallulah Gorge, 600-acre Lake Tugalo is steep-sided, undeveloped, remote, and beautiful.
 Wooded mountainous shores and extremely limited access make Tugalo almost exclusively a boat-fishing destination.
 That said, the same remoteness and a 25-horsepower motor limit make Tugalo an extra good destination for fishing from a canoe, kayak, or other small boats.

 Up the Chattooga arm, Lake Tugalo snakes between mountain slopes.
 Up the Tallulah arm, cliffs bound both sides.
-Several creeks enter the lake via waterfall in the backs of steep coves.
+Several creeks enter the lake via waterfalls in the backs of steep coves.

 Tugalo offers good and diverse fishing opportunities.
 Plentiful bass uses countless downed trees and serves up good action from spring through fall.
 Several panfish species, including bluegill, yellow perch, and longear sunfish, create even better opportunities for fast fish catching.
 Tugalo also offers one of the best walleye fisheries in South Carolina.